Differential Geometry of Contextuality: Abstract

 \section{Abstract}

-Contextuality has been related for a long time as a topological phenomenon.
-In this work, such a relationship is exposed in the more general framework of generalized contextuality.
-The main idea is to identify states, effects, and transformations as vectors living in a tangent space, and the non-contextual conditions as discrete closed paths implying null vertical phases.
-Two equivalent interpretations hold.
-The geometrical or realistic view, where flat space is imposed, implies that the contextual behavior becomes equivalent to the curvature (non-trivial holonomy) of the probabilistic functions, in analogy with the electromagnetic tensor; as a modification of the valuation function, it can be used to connect contextuality with interference, non-commutativity, and signed measures.
-The topological or anti-realistic view, where the valuation functions must be preserved, implies that the contextual behavior can be translated as topological failures (non-trivial monodromy); it can be used to connect contextuality with non-embeddability and a generalized Voroby'ev theorem.
-Both views can be related to contextual fraction, and the disturbance in ontic models can be presented as non-trivial transition maps.
+Contextuality has long been associated with topological properties.
+In this work, such a relationship is elevated to identification in the broader framework of generalized contextuality.
+We employ the usual identification of states, effects, and transformations as vectors in a vector space and encode them into a tangent space, rendering the noncontextual conditions the generic condition that discrete closed paths imply null phases in valuations, which are immediately extended to the continuous case.
+Contextual behavior admits two equivalent interpretations in this formalism.
+In the geometric or intrinsic-realistic view, termed ``Schrödinger'', flat space is imposed, leading to contextual behavior being expressed as non-trivial holonomy of probabilistic functions, analogous to the electromagnetic tensor.
+As a modification of the valuation function, we use the equivalent curvature to connect contextuality with interference, noncommutativity, and signed measures.
+In the topological or participatory-realistic view, termed ``Heisenberg'', valuation functions must satisfy classical measure axioms, resulting in contextual behavior needing to be expressed in topological defects in events, resulting in non-trivial monodromy.
+We utilize such defects to connect contextuality with non-embeddability and to construct a generalized Vorob'ev theorem, a result regarding the inevitability of noncontextuality.
+We identify in this formalism the contextual fraction for models with outcome-determinism, and a pathway to address disturbance in ontological models as non-trivial transition maps.
+We also discuss how the two views for encoding contextuality relate to interpretations of quantum theory.